capybara1/Terraform-AwsJitsi/README.md

 Terraform project for setting up Jitsi on AWS.

+This approach is realized on the base of an [article][1] which guides through manual creation of a Jisti Meet server.
+However an important deviation is the use of an Application Load Balancer and TLS termination instad of an elastic IP address bound to the server and a certificate issued by letsencypt.

 ## Prerequisites

-- Registered DNS domain on AWS Route53 is available
+- A DNS zone, managed by AWS Route53, is available
+- A TLS certificate, managed by AWS Certificate Manager, is available
-- An RSA key pair for SSH connection is available
+- A RSA key pair for SSH connection is available

 ## Configure